yadvendranaveen/strato-mercata-opensource/payment-server/README.md

-# Payment Server (CREDIT CARD/ACH)
+# Payment Server (CREDIT CARD/ACH/CRYPTO)

-Official BlockApps Credit Card and ACH Payment Server | Powered by Stripe
+Official BlockApps Credit Card, ACH, and Crypto Payment Server | Powered by Stripe and MetaMask

 ## PlantUML for docker-run.sh
 Paste the following to planttext.com to see the sequence diagram of docker-run.sh logic